tbranyen/diffhtml/README.md

   npm install diffhtml-middleware-inline-transitions
   ```

-  By default diffHTML provides transition hooks at a global level.
+  By default diffHTML invokes transition hooks globally to all elements.
 This
-  middleware turns them into scoped, performant, event hooks.
+  middleware turns them into scoped, performant, event hooks that are bound
+  inline on the markup tags.

 * [diffhtml-middleware-linter](/packages/diffhtml-middleware-linter)